-Margaret Conlon is a Registered Mental Health Nurse and Registered Sick Children's Nurse with a twenty year professional history of working with a range of health needs including women who have experienced abuse, addictions, children and families and Looked after & Accommodated, Young People.
+I am a Registered Child Health and Mental Health Nurse with over twenty years professional history of working with a range of health needs including vulnerable women, people with addictions and children and families who have histories of foster and residential care.

-Margaret holds Masters level awards in teaching, nursing and online learning and has a keen interest in nurse education particularly focused around student experience and the articulation of models of progressive care delivery and philosophy.
-Margaret has experienced a number of teaching roles and is a member of Mental Health Nurse Academics (UK) and is active in other education forums in the UK.
+I have been a lecturer in nursing for over fifteen years and hold a PG cert in Teaching and Learning and two awards at Masters' level in teaching, nursing and online learning.
+I have a keen interest in nurse education particularly focused around student experience and the articulation of models of progressive care delivery and philosophy.
+I have experienced a number of teaching roles and am a member of Mental Health Nurse Academics (UK); Mental Health Nursing Forum (Scotland) and an active in other education and nursing practice forums in the UK.

-Margaret is currently Field Lead for the Mental Health Nursing Programme and holds teaching and administrative responsibilities in relation to this.
-She is also Module Coordinator on the Advancing Practice Programme.
-As a Senior Member of the Faculty of Higher Education, Margaret pursues scholarly activity that connects effective pedagogy with the student learning experience.
+As a Senior Member of the Faculty of Higher Education, I specialise in scholarly activity that connects effective pedagogy with the student learning experience.